 effectiveness and efficiency.

-General supervision is received from the Chief Information Officer.
-General supervision is exercised over technical staff engaged in application and system software design, implementation, and maintenance.
+General supervision is received from the Vice Chancellor/Chief Information Officer.
+General supervision is exercised over assigned supervisory, professional, and technical IT staff.

 Technology and methodology of application and system software

 Principles of system planning and process control, documentation, and testing